SombreWolf/RogueLi-ePythonM1/README.md

 * The cases were you can move without interactions are the char '.'
 * The case to change level of map is represented by the char '▓'
 * All others characters will be monsters
+* You only have one save and until you die you will not reset